raoulhatterer/oef-mode/README.md

              '("melpa" . "https://melpa.org/packages/") t)
 ```

-Then use `M-x package-install RET pacmacs RET` to install the game.
+Then use `M-x package-install RET oef-mode RET` to install the package.

 Development
 -----------